What Do Treks Look Like In September, October and November? Find Out T...

 Sunset seen from the Chandrashila Summit.
 Picture by Vivek Saini

-When we talk about colours of autumn, it's not just the land, but also the sky.
+When we talk about the colours of autumn, it's not just the land, but also the sky.
 We have never seen as vivid sunsets as we have seen in autumn.
 There is a science behind it too.

-"During this time of year, weather patterns allow for dry, clean air to sweep across country, and more colors of the spectrum make it through to our eyes without getting scattered by particles in the air, producing brilliant sunsets and sunrises that can look red, orange, yellow or even pink," says this website, on why sunsets and sunrises are more vivid in autumn.
+"During this time of year, weather patterns allow for dry, clean air to sweep across country, and more colours of the spectrum make it through to our eyes without getting scattered by particles in the air, producing brilliant sunsets and sunrises that can look red, orange, yellow or even pink," says this website, on why sunsets and sunrises are more vivid in autumn.

 8. Dramatic skies give rise to dramatic silhouettes